Does Coolant Evaporate? (Coolant Loss)

 car mechanics looking at car muffler or exhaust system

-If you can’t find an external leak, the problem may be internal.
+If you can’t find an external leak, the problem may be interior.
 This means the engine is burning the coolant, leaving no evidence of a leak.

-The main problem areas are gaskets, although there could also be a crack in a channel wall.
+The primary problem areas are gaskets, although there could also be a fracture in a channel wall.

 If the chambers are consuming substantial amounts of coolant, you might notice the following symptoms: